Holiday Cottage, Helford, Cornwall

 The Retreat

-Kestle Cottage is part of the historic farmstead of Kestle Barton, which nestles in countryside above Frenchman’s Creek on the spectacular Helford River.
-It sleeps four and has been renovated to an exceptional standard.
-There are four other holiday homes here, with Helford village and numerous beaches in the area…
+Kestle Cottage is part of the historic farmstead of Kestle Barton, nestled deep in beautiful countryside above Frenchman’s Creek on the spectacular Helford River.
+This cosy, dog-friendly Helford holiday cottage sleeps four in comfort, offers private parking, and has been renovated to an exceptional standard.
+The renovation thoughtfully conserves the architectural heritage of the cottage, whilst allowing for all the mod cons and contemporary touches.
+There are four other holiday homes here too, with Helford village and numerous beaches in the area…

 Inside Kestle Cottage